ConnorChristensen/geo/README.md

-# website-seed
+# Geo
-A template organizational structure for building websites
+The client side code for the geo web app

 ## Installation Instructions